Paramanga Ernest Yonli: Biography

 Yonli is a descendant of the last dynasty of the Gurma kingdom, founded at the end of the 13th century by migrants from Kanem–Bornu, a region situated initially between modern Niger, Nigeria, and Chad.

 This dynasty, often confused with the history of the Gurma people, who live in Eastern Burkina Faso, can be subdivided into three lines: Yobri, Tambaga, and Tansarga.

 Paramanga Ernest Yonli comes from one of the ruling families of the last line of Tansarga.

 The Gurma society is organized around a power center of a founding family, ministers of the court, and the people.
 This power center is governed by democratic principles whereby all adult citizens appoint the Chief or the King following an aligned vote.
 Paramanga Ernest Yonli's great-grandfather, grandfather, and father each ruled Tansarga in the canton of Gobnangou.
 Today his older brother remains the chief of the village of Tansarga.

 Yonli obtained his mathematics and natural sciences baccalaureate with honors in 1976.

-At the university level, following a degree in general economics at the University of Ouagadougou, he became top of his class in his Masters in economic sciences at the University of Benin in Togo, then completed his training with a Ph.D. at the University of Groningen in the Netherlands.
+At the university level, following a degree in general economics at the University of Ouagadougou, he became top of his class in his Masters in economic sciences at the University of Lome in Togo, then completed his training with a Ph.D. at the University of Groningen in the Netherlands.
 His thesis focused on "Farmer strategies in food security and cereal marketing: the role of cereal banks in the North Plateau-Central of Burkina Faso."

 Paramanga Ernest Yonli is also a specialist in international economics (Paris I University – Pantheon Sorbonne) and development and agricultural economics (same institution).

 Married to Safi, one of the daughters of former President Saye Zerbo (1980–82), he is father to four children.